aishwarya1712/markdown-datasheet-for-datasets/DATASHEET.md

 10. **Will older versions of the dataset continue to be supported/hosted/maintained?** If so, please describe how.
 If not, please describe how its obsolescence will be communicated to users.

+	No and yes.
-	No. According to PDL, each version of the APIs will use the most up-to-date data release.
+According to PDL, the APIs will always use the most up-to-date data release.
+However, in case of backwards-incompatible changes, PDL will create a new version of the API that users must upgrade to.

-11. **If others want to extend/augment/build on/contribute to the dataset, is there a mechanism for them to do so?** If so, please provide a description.
+12. **If others want to extend/augment/build on/contribute to the dataset, is there a mechanism for them to do so?** If so, please provide a description.
 Will these contributions be validated/verified?
 If so, please describe how.
 If not, why not?
 Is there a process for communicating/distributing these contributions to other users?
 If so, please provide a description.

 	No. PDL is a private software company.
 Moreover, it is not open-source and does not allow for others to contribute to the dataset.